mitmproxy/www/src/content/posts/releases/mitmproxy53/index.md

   twitter: raumfresser
 ---

 We are excited to announce the release of [mitmproxy 5.3](https://github.com/mitmproxy/mitmproxy/releases/tag/v5.3.0)!
-This release comes with a long list of improvements and bugfixes -- 38 PRs from over 18 contributors.
+This release comes with a long list of improvements and bugfixes -- 137 commits by 20 contributors, resulting in 72 closed issues and 69 closed PRs, all of this in just over 105 days.

 <!--more-->